UseKeyp/oauth2-server-redwood/packages/oauth2-server/README.md

 ## Usage

+To add the OAuth2 server to your own app:

-1. Create a new function `oauth` and install the package
+1. Create a new api function `oauth` and install the packages

 ```bash
 yarn add oauth2-server-redwood serverless-http